I've been interested in photography since childhood, but really got hooked in 2007. Thinking with light, time, and space continues to inspire.

-Since 2019 he has been trying to concentrate on 10x8 film with a rather fabulous Chamonix 810V and four lenses.
-He also has a Linhof Technikardan S45 5x4 hybrid field camera.
+Since 2019 I’ve been trying to concentrate on 10x8 film with a rather fabulous Chamonix 810V and four lenses.
+I also have a Linhof Technikardan S45 5x4, alongside other medium-format and 35mm cameras.

-While he enjoys the classic traditions of the epic landscape, he is much more interested now in exploring the relation between photographer and concepts of space and time: as seen on the ground glass, as experienced in the environment and in photographic processes and techniques, and as absorbed by viewers.
+While I enjoy the classic traditions of the epic landscape, I’m much more interested now in exploring the relation between photographer and concepts of space and time: as seen on the ground glass, as experienced in the environment and in photographic processes and techniques, and as absorbed by viewers.

-He uses an Epson V850 to scan his 10x8 negatives for online presentation and digital printing but is also interested in traditional processes – not as foolishly nostalgic ends in themselves but as an exploration of self-expression and photographic temporal consciousness.
-He works in both colour and black and white – including for both Argyrotype and Cyanotype contact-printing.
+I use an Epson V850 to scan my 10x8 negatives for online presentation and digital printing, but am also interested in traditional processes – not as foolishly nostalgic ends in themselves but as an exploration of self-expression, craft, and photographic temporal consciousness.

-In his day-job he is a professional Classicist – Reader in Greek Literature at the University of Warwick.
-His primary research interests are archaic and classical Greek lyric poetry and poetics, with an increasing focus on both rhetoric and experiences of time, via the experience of reading and the nature of the accessibility of literary/historical/mythological pasts.
+In my day-job I’m a professional Classicist – Reader in Greek Literature at the University of Warwick.
+My primary research interests are archaic and classical Greek lyric poetry and poetics, with an increasing focus on experiences of time and relationhood, via the experience of reading and the nature of the accessibility of literary/historical/mythological pasts.

 Interest in the experience of time inevitably means that research and photography are converging!

 I hope you enjoy the pages here showing my various projects and interests.

 Please use the contact page if you would like to get in touch.